List of Taskmaster episodes: Series 20 (2025)

 Following the broadcast of the final episode of series 19 on 3 July 2025, the cast for the show's twentieth series was announced, featuring Ania Magliano, Maisie Adam, Phil Ellis, Reece Shearsmith and Sanjeev Bhaskar.
 The series was broadcast from September to November 2025.

-For the team tasks in this series, the team of three is made up of Magliano, Ellis and Bhaskar, with the team of two consisting of Adam and Shearsmith (albeit, the fourth episode featured a task in which Magliano and Adam swapped teams).
+For the team tasks in this series, the team of three is made up of Magliano, Ellis and Bhaskar, with the team of two consisting of Adam and Shearsmith (although the fourth episode featured a task in which Magliano and Adam swapped teams).

+Remote filming took place at Sandown Park Racecourse.

-Adam was the overall winner; she, Magliano and Ellis initially tied for first, but Adam won a tie-breaker challenge.
+This is the first series which required a tiebreaker due to multiple contestants tying in series points; Adam, Magliano and Ellis initially tied for first, but Adam won a tie-breaker challenge to win the series.
 Shearsmith placed fourth and Bhaskar finished in last.